galamo/fullstack-103/readme.md

     7. each table row should contain product name, price, description, image
     8. make sure all your content is centered.
     9. feel free to come with deisgn idea from your own.

+# Bootstrap - EX-1
+1. Add a responsive page that includes 3 images + 3 headers
+2. header + image should be in the same column
+3. Container => Row => header-image|header-image|header-image
+4. large screen will show 3 images in a row
+5. small screen 1 image in a row